ialbert/biostar-central/docs/recipes/general.md

     echo 'Hello World!'

-# Who can execute recipes?
+## Who can execute recipes?

 Only **admins**,**staff**,and **trusted users** can execute recipes.

 Trusted users are picked by admins.

-## What are access levels?

-Access levels restrict what actions a user can take within a project.

-Admins, staff, and trusted users also need read or write access to the recipe.

-The different access levels are `Share Access`, `Read Access`, `Write Access`.

-Read:

-- Clone and copy recipe
-- Read and copy data
-- Read and copy results
-- Create and edit their own recipes

-Share:

-- Includes all permission in `Read Access`
-- Activated using a sharable project link

-Write:

-- Includes all permission in `Read Access`
-- Upload new data
-- Delete objects
-- Edit all recipes in projects
-- Add or remove collaborators to the project

-# How are recipes standardized?
+## How are recipes standardized?

 (TODO)

+All recipes are built from two ingredients:

+1. The interface specification file.
+2. The template specification file.

-We tackle the issue of standardization at the creation of recipes.
+Standardizing involves the putting of the samples in the

-Recipes can be cloned from one to another

 If different people are developing recipes,

 how do you standardise the way the recipes are created?

-# Where do recipes actually run when executed?
+## Where do recipes run when executed?

 Where do recipes actually run

-The recipe runs from the `biostar-central` directory.

- What conventions should be followed when creating recipes
+## Conventions when creating recipes

- Documenting recipes
+## Documenting recipes

- What is the amount of provenance that recipes produce?
+## Amount of provenance that recipes produce

- Presenting the recipe provenance and result.
+## Presenting the recipe provenance and result.

  How does Bioinformatics Recipes differ from Galaxy